 When to See the Vet Immediately

-You should seek veterinary care if your dog eating grass and being sick is paired with the following:
+You should seek veterinary care if your dog is eating grass and being sick, and if the following happens:

 Vomiting more than once a day